 “Bitter” isn’t typically a glowing descriptor, but the benefits of digestive bitters might make you reconsider the word.
 Long used in traditional Chinese medicine, it’s pretty much exactly what it sounds like: tinctures (a medical substance in an alcohol carrier) of bitter herbs said to aid and improve your digestion.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You may already be familiar with bitters (liquor flavored with pungent-tasting plant extracts) added to fancy cocktails, and digestive bitters are actually pretty similar.
-Registered dietitian Beth Czerwony, RD, explains what these herbal elixirs can (and can’t) do for your digestive health.
+Registered dietitian Beth Czerwony, RD, LD, explains what these herbal elixirs can (and can’t) do for your digestive health.

 What are digestive bitters?